 Is there a cost to students to use the platform?

-The platform is always free for students, and students are welcome to join the platform whether or not their university is an official partner.
+The platform is always free for students/grads, and students/alumni are welcome to join the platform whether or not their university is an official partner.

 How does the platform work for students?